| HomeCo-brand

 warnings, combined with a realization that momentum can travel in two

 directions, has dealt a body blow to tech sector euphoria.
+Despite this week's selloff, the sector, and

 the NASDAQ Composite, still remain dangerously overextended.
 The